-- First, such metrics can motivate employees more effectively to meet customer and collaborator needs by offering the right incentives. - Second, metrics can help managers determine the financial implications of their customer and collaborator-focused decision-making.
+- 1. Such metrics can motivate employees more effectively to meet customer and collaborator needs by offering the right incentives. - 2.
+Metrics can help managers determine the financial implications of their customer and collaborator-focused decision-making.

-Hard metrics such as number of co-creation projects or idea campaigns, the number of employees involved in open innovation initiatives, and the intensity and duration of the co-creation project can all be accounted for on a regular basis.
+Hard metrics such as the number of joint projects or idea campaigns, the number of employees involved in open innovation initiatives, and the intensity and duration of a co-creation project can all be accounted for on a regular basis.

 At the same time, understanding the level of customer satisfaction, trust, intention to collaborate repeatedly must be monitored if collaboration between ecosystem partners is to be sustained in the long run.